talent-path/classwork.angular.store/firstComponent.md

 * ``ng generate component components/productDisplay``

-This will generate a component named all-products in your components folder.
+This will generate a component named product-display in your components folder.
 Think of components as the building blocks of a website.
 Each component will represent a piece of your site.
 In addition, components can be nested and contained within other components.

 * Navigate to the all-products.component.ts file